Job Market Paper, single-authored

 Presentations: Emerging Scholars in Accounting Conference at Frankfurt School of Management (Oct 2025), Conference on The Role of Accounting and Information Frictions in Microenterprises (Rice University-Sep 2025)

-Under Review at The Accounting Review, with Mary Adenale (UT Austin), Tendai Masaya (Penn State), and David Park (CUHK, Shenzhen)
+R&R at The Accounting Review, with Mary Adenle (UT Austin), Tendai Masaya (Penn State), and David Park (CUHK, Shenzhen)

 Abstract: Section 1502 of the Dodd-Frank Act requires SEC filers to disclose their use of conflict minerals in their products to ensure supply chain transparency on minerals that could contribute to financing armed groups.
 Motivated by the continuous decline in conflict minerals disclosures (CMD) filings, we examine the effect of private pressure on the disclosures.
 Specifically, we investigate whether and how exerting private pressure on firms through their grievance mechanisms, in the form of an anonymous person informing a firm that one of its suppliers is, in fact, sanctioned, affects its subsequent CMD choices.
 Using a randomized field experiment, we find that informing firms of the potential sanction violation causes them to remove the sanctioned entity from, or explain why it remains in, their CMD.
 Providing a disclosure example explaining why a firm may have a sanctioned entity in its CMD increases the focal firm’s likelihood of explaining rather than removing the entity from its disclosures.
 We also analyze firms' engagement levels with our inquiries and find that many firms actively investigated the concerns we highlighted via their grievance mechanisms.
 Overall, we find some evidence that private pressure through grievance mechanisms affects corporate disclosure choices.